spacetelescope/jwst/docs/jwst/introduction.rst

     $ strun <pipeline_name, class_name, or parameter_file> <input_file>

-The first argument to ``strun`` must be one of either a pipeline name, python class of the step or pipeline to be run, or the name of a parameter (.asdf or .cfg) file for the desired step or pipeline (see :ref:`parameter_files`).
+The first argument to ``strun`` must be one of either a pipeline name, python class of the step or pipeline to be run, or the name of a parameter file for the desired step or pipeline (see :ref:`parameter_files`).
 The second argument to ``strun`` is the name of the input data file to be processed.

 For example, the Stage 1 pipeline is implemented by the class :ref:`jwst.pipeline.Detector1Pipeline <calwebb_detector1>`.
 The command to run this pipeline is as